Trump shares vaccine skepticism on call with RFK Jr. in since-deleted video - Local News 8

 When asked whether Trump knew he was being recorded, Trump’s advisers pointed CNN to Kennedy’s tweet, in which he said a videographer was filming him for a separate project.

+The Biden campaign said in a statement Tuesday, “Trump and his anti-vax bud ‘Bobby’ are spreading dangerous conspiracy theories that threaten the lifesaving care that tens of millions of people depend on.”

+“This leaked footage is further proof Trump can’t be trusted to protect Americans’ health care.
+It’s frightening, and if he gains power, it could be the devastating reality for working families across the country,” the statement said.

-CNN has reached out to the Kennedy campaign, the Trump campaign and the Biden campaign for comment.
+CNN has reached out to the Kennedy campaign and Trump campaigns for comment.

 The phone call shown in the video came one day before Trump and Kennedy met in Milwaukee.
 Kennedy campaign spokesperson Stefanie Spear told CNN the two presidential candidates discussed “national unity” during the meeting.
 A source familiar with the conversation said the two also discussed Trump’s vice presidential nomination decision hours before he selected Ohio Sen. JD Vance as his running mate.